Panel kills bill allowing public money for private education - NewsBreak

 Panel kills bill allowing public money for private education

-BOISE, Idaho (AP) — A House panel has rejected legislation backers say would improve Idaho education through competition but that opponents say would harm education by transferring more than $1 billion of public money to private and religious schools.
+BOISE, Idaho (AP) — A House panel on Tuesday rejected legislation backers say would improve Idaho education through competition but that opponents say would harm education by transferring more than $1 billion dollars of public money to private and religious schools.

-The House Education Committee voted 8-7 on Tuesday to kill the bill that allowed qualifying families to get $6,000 per student from the state for private tutoring or tuition at private schools.
+The House Education Committee voted 8-7 to kill the measure that allowed qualifying families to get $6,000 per student from the state for private tutoring or tuition at private schools.

-Opponents say the measure violates the Idaho Constitution that requires a uniform system of free public education.
-Some bill backers agreed with that assessment but also said they disagreed with the Idaho Constitution.
+Opponents said the measure violated the Idaho Constitution that requires a uniform and thorough system of public free public education.
+Some bill backers agreed with that assessment, but also said they disagreed with the Idaho Constitution and voted for the measure anyway.

-The post Panel kills bill allowing public money for private education appeared first on Local News 8 .
+Besides arguing over the bill’s constitutionality, lawmakers also took issue with the proposed cost.
+Republican Reps.
+Dorothy Moon and Gayann DeMordaunt, the bill’s sponsors, said in the bill’s fiscal note that in the first year, it would cost about $13 million.

+But Democratic Rep. Steve Berch said that was a low-ball number and that under the bill’s guidelines, more than 200,000 Idaho students would qualify at a cost to taxpayers of some $1.2 billion.

 Comments / 0